kawashirov/distant-horizons/Readme.md

 ## Compiling

 **Using GUI**
+1. Download the zip of the project and extract it
+2. Download the core from https://gitlab.com/jeseibel/distant-horizons-core and extract into a folder called `core`
-1. Open a command line in the project folder
+3. Open a command line in the project folder
-2. Run the command: `./gradlew build`
+4. Run the command: `./gradlew assemble`
-3. The compiled jar file will be in the folder `fabric/build/libs/` and `forge/build/libs/`
+5. The compiled jar file will be in the folder `fabric/build/libs/` and `forge/build/libs/`

 **If in terminal:**
 1. `git clone -b 1.17.1 --recurse-submodules https://gitlab.com/jeseibel/minecraft-lod-mod.git`
 2. `cd minecraft-lod-mod`
-3. `./gradlew assemble` or `./gradlew build`
+3. `./gradlew assemble` or `./gradlew assemble`
 4. The build should be in `fabric/build/libs/` and `forge/build/libs/`